hail2u/html-best-practices/README.md

 ### Don't comment out contents of `script` element

-This ritual is for an old browser.
+This ritual is for the old browser.

 Bad: